jrbourbeau/xmeeting-reproducible-research/slides/slides.md

 - Code can easily run by someone else.

-- Code can run on different machines.
+- Environment needed to run code can be created easily.

 ## Topics